 19. ICANN attempts to redelegate a gTLD because the registry operator is determined to be in breach of its contract, but the registry operator challenges the action and obtains an injunction from a national court.

-20. A court order is issued to block ICANN’s delegation of a new TLD because of complaint by existing TLD operator or other aggrieved parties.
+20. A court order is issued to block ICANN’s delegation of a new TLD because of a complaint by an existing TLD operator or other aggrieved parties.

 Failure of Accountability to External Stakeholders

-25. ICANN delegates or subcontracts its obligations under a future I agreement to a third party.
+25. ICANN delegates or subcontracts its obligations under a future IFO agreement to a third party.
 Would also include ICANN merging with or allowing itself to be acquired by another organization.

-SAC-069 Review – [DT-E]
+SAC-069 Review

 Length the proposals in Section III are expected to take to complete, and any intermediate milestones that may occur before they are completed